 - I Want to Make CAD Fun Again - I visit CAD users all the time.
 Years ago, we’d talk about all the fun stuff in CAD: how to design cool shapes, cool products, cool machines.
 But recently, users mostly tell me about the hassles of sharing files and using different versions of CAD, the prohibitive cost of software licenses, and the challenges of PDM.
 Sigh.

 I love being an engineer.
 Scientists pursue knowledge, mathematicians prove theorems, but engineers build things that people use.
-Onshape CEO John McEleney calls it our “emotional paycheck.”
+Onshape co-founder John McEleney calls it our “emotional paycheck.”
 There is no greater thrill than seeing customers build great products with our system.

 Forgive me for momentarily sounding like a kid being exposed to his first video game, but I also think the technology itself is really cool.
 The idea of modeling something in 3D on your computer is still amazing to me – especially when you model things in the full fidelity and detail that we do in CAD.